ArcticStack/arcticstack/resources/documentation/vocabulary.rst

 by Ansible.
 An **host** can be a physical server, but also a VM or something else.

-Hosts are defined in */etc/bluebanquise/inventory/cluster/nodes*.
+By default, hosts are defined in */etc/arcticstack/inventory/cluster/nodes*.

-Please do a difference between an Ansible managed host, and a host.
+Note there is a difference between an Ansible managed host and a host.

-All equipment that can have an ip address on the network are considered "host", but only those with an ssh + python capability and on which we will use Ansible to deploy a configuration are considered "Ansible managed host".
+Any equipment with an ip address on the network are considered "host", but only those with an ssh access + python capability and on which we will use Ansible to deploy a configuration are considered "Ansible managed host".
 They are declared the same way in the stack inventory.

 Group
 -----

 An Ansible **group** is a logical aggregation of hosts.
 For example, system administrator can define a group "database_servers" that would contain hosts "database1" and "database2".

 **Groups** allow Ansible to provide dedicated **variables** to member hosts or execute tasks on a set of hosts.